WillSarsfield/RoboticArmDCF/README.txt

 3. Unable to open/save file: 'NoneType' object has no attribute 'name'
 - The open/save file dialog was cancelled meaning it was unable to open a file.
 This can be safely ignored.

+4. Unrecognised command: command[...]
+See 'README.txt' for help
+- Invalid syntax.
+See below to identify the problem.

                             ----ARM PROGRAMMING HELP----
 (not to be confused with the assembly language)